MediciHouse07/Learning_Records/FM_05_statistics_110.md

 - lazy monty hall

 ### Lecture 7

+2022/11/08

+0000<->1500

+- p is P(A wins a certain round)
+- condition on the first step
+- a formula is written down

 2022/03/29: 💫 2618/5145 , it has someting to do with Lecture 5, law of total probability <br>
 2022/03/30: 2618 around, just to review basing on the law of total probility, see what is the new understanding <br>
 2022/03/31: finished, excellent course, random variable, is a function which maps result happened in sample space S to X(s), then you got a distribution, the distribution indicates the variness/randomness of the variable, PMF is just like, P(X=3) if you through a coin, probability of number of heads equals to 3 <br>